 The Orinoco wetlands ecoregion is located in northeastern Venezuela, within the northern Orinoco Delta.
 The ecoregion consists of several large and small patches of flooded grasslands, which occur in a habitat mosaic with swamp forests and mangroves.

 The Orinoco wetlands ecoregion is located in northeastern Venezuela, within the northern Orinoco Delta.
-The delta has been formed by the sediment deposited by the Orinoco River through thousands of years.
+The delta has been formed by the sediment deposited by the Orinoco River for thousands of years.

 The ecoregion consists of several large and small patches of flooded grasslands, which occur in a habitat mosaic with swamp forests and mangroves.